- Latin America

 The horses are happy, loved and comfortable to ride, with an enthusiastic walk and an easy collected canter.
 They are all ridden in comfortable English GP saddles and bridles.
 Seat savers and saddle bags are also available.
 You should be competent at walk, trot and canter outdoors.

 Getting involved is one of the key elements of these rides and for most people adds much to their experience.
 You may be responsible for feeding, grooming, and tacking up your own horse each day, both in the morning before breakfast, and also at the end of the day after you have finished riding - although help and guidance is on hand should you require it.
-This is not always applicable to groups that are smaller in size.

 The accommodation along the way varies from simple, clean and comfortable hostels, pensions and mountain guesthouses to small hotels in towns and villages.
 All rooms have private bathrooms except for one night on the Gredos to Salamanca ride where you stay in a chapel, and then you might have to share a bathroom.